Enigmatic-Smile/docs/offers/README.md

 As required parameters, you need to set an offer `name`, your `accountId` as the `publisherId`, a `startDate` at least three weeks from today, the type of offer between `amount` or `discount`, an offer `value`, and the `countryCode` where the offer will be available.
 The `value` is a percentage if the offer `type` is `discount` or a fixed amount in the local currency of the `countryCode` specified.

-Check out the [API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.
+Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.

 <br/>